colinpcurtis/datares_GANs/README.md

 in the local terminal to access the logs.
 Then visiting ```http://localhost:6006``` in a web browser will display the training logs.

-It takes approximately 1.5 hours to train the Cycle GAN for 10 epochs using float 32.
+It takes approximately 3 hours to train the Cycle GAN for 10 epochs using 5 residual layers and float 32.

 Google Cloud SDK (if using a gcloud VM) must be installed for port forwarding.